info201a-au2022/project-group-4-section-ad/docs/p01-proposal.md

 ### Research Questions
 **Is there a relationship between day of the week and gym crowdiness?**
+Each day comes with different commitments - people may be busy with class and commitments one day, but have nothing on the weekends.
+We want to see whether there are big differences in the amount of people there during the weekend compared to the number of people there on a weekday and single-out days with the least traffic.

 **How does rainy weather affect people’s willingness to go to the gym?**
+Weather condition is an important factor when people decide to go outside or not, and going to the IMA is no exception.
+We want to see if there is a connection between harsh weather and gym attendance with the goal of calculating an average change metric when it is raining.

 **Do weekends and holidays affect gym traffic?**
+Holidays and seasons may have an effect on gym attendance - an example of this would be a spike in gym traffic following New Year or a dip in gym traffic during Thanksgiving break.
+We want to find out whether holidays affect gym attendance and on an even broader scale, whether different seasons have varying attendance levels.

 ### The Dataset